-When total assets are used as dependant variable in our regression analysis we obtain similar results to those in Table 6.
-Most of the firm-specific variables are statistically significant at 1 per cent and have the expected signs.
-The relation between a firm's degree of leverage and it growth is estimated coefficients of LEVER variable are marginally weak (a11 significant at 10 per cent and positive), which result is almost consistent with our hypothesis that SMEs in transition economies use predominantly external sources to support their growth in assets.
-When we analyze the effect of short-term liquidity on firm assets growth, the results reported in Table 8 suggest that firms with better investment opportunities will choose to maintain lower liquidity in order to support their current growth.
-The data in Table 8 support the notion that a firm's capability to generate capital internally (as measured by its cash flow ratio) plays an important role in explaining its growth; there is a strong but negative relation between INT_ASSETS variable and firm growth.
-This result supposes that SMEs in transition economies may rely less on internal capital to support the growth in their assets, especially in older firms that are less financially constrained.
-Although the EMPLOYE variable shows a statistically significant impact on firm growth (see Models 3 and 5) this result should be treated with caution as there is a high degree of collinearity between it and the LAB_PROD variable (see Table 3).
-When the latter is dropped from the rest of our model specifications, the EMPLOYE variable becomes statistically insignificant.
-Contrary to previous research AGE is found to have no significant effect on firm growth.
-The time-lagged value of dependant variable (TOT_ASSETS) is negative and statistically significant for all model specifications.
-The results of the Arellano-Bond and Sargan tests (shown at the bottom of the table) confirm that all model specifications (expect 2 and 4) are well specified.
+When total assets are used as dependent variable in our regression analysis we obtain similar results to those in Table 5.
+15 Most of the firm-specific variables are statistically significant at 1 percent and have the expected signs.
+The relation between a firm's degree of leverage and its growth is weak (all estimated coefficients are marginally statistically significant at 10 percent and positive), which result is almost consistent with our hypothesis that SMEs in transition economies use predominantly internal capital to support their growth in assets.
+When we analyze the effect of short-term liquidity on firm growth, the results reported in Table 6 suggest that firms with better investment opportunities will choose to maintain lower liquidity in order to support their current growth.
+The data in Table 6 support the finding that a firm's capability to generate capital internally (as measured by its cash flow ratio) plays an important role in explaining the growth in its assets, especially in younger firms, because asymmetric information problems are more severe in this type of firms.
+If this is true, more internal funds and support are required for the growth of younger firms.

+As expected LAB PROD variable shows a positive, statistically significant effect on growth (see Model 3); at the same time CAP PROD variable is negatively related to a firm's growth.
+When labor productivity variable is excluded from our analysis, the effect of capital productivity (output/capital) becomes statistically insignificant (see Models 5 through 8).
+The data in Table 6 show that both INTA_ASSETS and EMPLOYE variables have no significant effect on a firm's growth in assets (see Models 1 through 5).
+In line with previous research AGE variable is found to have a strong, negative impact on firm growth, which supports our first hypothesis that growth in SMEs in transition economies is strongly associated with the traditional firm characteristics of size and age.
+As expected, macroeconomic variables (except RGDP_G) have a significant effect on firm growth.
+The time-lagged value of dependant variable (TOT ASSETS) is negative and statistically significant for all model specifications.
+The results of the Arellano-Bond and Sargan tests (shown at the bottom of the table) confirm that all models are well specified.